Jerwins/Memory-game-hack/README.md

 Browser: FireFox (update to latest)

-Language: Python 3.X
+Language: Python 3

 Framework: Selenium

-Make sure firefox and geckodriver versions are same (64-bit / 32-bit)
+Make sure firefox and geckodriver versions are same (64-bit / 32-bit).
+If you are getting errors, you are probably using an old or mismatched version of these two.